eslint/code-explorer/docs/adding-languages.md

 # Adding Languages

-In order to add a language to Code Explorer, follow these steps.
+To add a language to Code Explorer, follow these steps.

 ## Step 1: Add a logo